mmdsharifi/personal-goals/asDveloper.md

 - UX
 - BigData
-- JS Framework with ES6
+- Create JS Framework with ES6
 - ...

 # help me !
-you can help me with forking this repo , and send your pull requests in a branch. thanks alot <3
+you can help me with forking this repo , and send your pull requests in a branch. thanks alot.